 Welcoming members with Weaver Syndrome and Tatton Brown Rahman Syndrome

-The Foundation has already agreed to fund a clinical research programme to develop management guidelines and patient/family literature with Dr Kate Tatton-Brown from St George’s Hospital in London and the Institute of Cancer Research.
-Kate is acknowledged as being an expert in the field of overgrowth, running a specialist overgrowth clinic at St George’s Hospital and having been involved with the Childhood Overgrowth (COG) study since its inception: the COG study is an international study which has been running for over a decade and aims to identify novel genetic causes of childhood overgrowth and clarify associated clinical features.
+The CGF has already provided funding towards a clinical research programme to develop management guidelines and patient/family literature with Dr Kate Tatton-Brown from St George’s Hospital in London and the Institute of Cancer Research.
+Kate is acknowledged as being an expert in the field of overgrowth.
+She runs a specialist overgrowth clinic at St George’s Hospital and has been involved with the Childhood Overgrowth (COG) study since its inception.
+The COG study is an international study which has been running for over a decade and aims to identify novel genetic causes of childhood overgrowth and clarify associated clinical features.

-We look forward to welcoming new members with TBRS & Weaver Syndrome and would also be very pleased to hear from the families of children with other rare, overgrowth syndromes.
-The CGF has an increasing number of adult members who are affected by a growth condition.
+We look forward to continuing to support members with TBRS & Weaver syndrome and would also be very pleased to hear from families of children and adults with other rare, overgrowth syndromes.